 A few years ago I volunteered in Rwanda.
-This serialised post is based on letters and emails sent home to friends during my time there, and from notes in my personal journal.
+This serialised post is based on letters and emails sent home to friends during my six months there, and from notes in my personal journal.
 Each blog post is aimed to be a five minute read and a self-contained piece of narrative.
 A table of contents is provided below.

 My writing from Rwanda was intended from the outset only to be a private correspondence to friends, a disentanglement of thoughts from a huge thought-knot, string by string.